DDMAL/Staff-only-samples/README.md

 And this is the workflow:
 [Staff lines to Miyao workflow.json.zip](https://github.com/user-attachments/files/20006405/Staff.lines.to.Miyao.workflow.json.zip)

-This repo contains staff line layers for 5 folios from each of the above manuscripts.
-For each folio, there is also the output of every intermediary job between the first `PNG` job and `Miyao`.
+This repo contains staff line layers (called **layer 2**) for 5 folios from each of the above manuscripts.
+For each folio, you'll also find the original folio image, as well as the output of every intermediary job between the first `PNG` job and `Miyao`.
 The name of the resource is the job that _output it_.

 There are also two synthetic staff line layers meant to be the control layers.
 One has a four-line staff, and the other has a five-line staff.